Canning Tomato Juice

 Canning the juice

-- Heat to juice boiling.
-Reduce heat to medium high.
-Cook about 5 minutes to heat through.
+Heat to juice boiling.
+Reduce heat to medium-high.
+Cook for about 5 minutes to heat through.

 How to use tomato juice